DonggeJia/LDPMLab/README.md

 # Features
 - Easy to use.
 - Both static and dynamic solution strategies are incorporated.
 Generally, the dynamic solution is recommended for its guaranteed convergence.
-Static solution is more accurate for quasi-satitic performance, but may have difficulty in convergence for models with complicated constitutive laws or meshing
+Static solution is more accurate for quasi-satitic behaviors, but may have difficulty in convergence for models with complicated constitutive laws or meshing
 - Strict implimentation of random particle distribution and distance check between adjacent particles
 - Output files can be viewed in [Paraview](https://www.paraview.org/) and CSV readers